Jump to Recipe Print Recipe

 For the full list of ingredients and amounts, please go to the recipe card below.

-• Milk – I used Oatly gluten free oat milk.
+• Milk – I used Oatly Simple Basic gluten-free oat milk.
 You can also use another plant-based milk or regular milk.
+See Reader Tested Substitutions below for more tested swaps.

 You can find the ingredients for this quick bread at any grocery store.